mcanouil/quarto-external/README.md

 ```

 > [!IMPORTANT]
-> The `external` shortcode should be on its own line, without any other content on the same line.
+> The `external` shortcode must be placed on its own line with no other content.
-> An empty line before and after the shortcode is required.
+> Include blank lines both before and after the shortcode.
 >
-> Currently, only files with `.md`, `.markdown`, and `.qmd` are supported.
+> Currently supports `.md`, `.markdown`, and `.qmd` files only.
+>
+> **Note:** Using external content breaks the fully reproducible and self-contained nature of Quarto projects, as documents become dependent on external sources that may change or become unavailable.

 ## Example